sercankulcu/sercankulcu.github.io/_nature/298-ai-alignment-what-should-intelligent-machines-want.md

 chapter_title: 'Intelligence and Artificial Intelligence'
 order: 298
 tags:
-   - ai-alignment
+   - ethics
    - artificial-intelligence
-   - value-alignment
-   - corrigibility
+   - autonomy
-   - safety
+   - control
 ---

 An intelligent machine can become very good at achieving a goal.